baturalpguven/baturalpguven/README.md

 ## Contact
 If you have any questions or suggestions or just want to connect, feel free to reach out to me via email at btrgvn@gmail.com.
 I am always open to collaboration and learning from fellow researchers and developers.

-## Let's Collaborate
-I'm excited to collaborate on interesting projects and contribute to open-source initiatives.
-Don't hesitate to share them with me.
-Together, we can make a positive impact in the tech and research community.